Aniladepu007/Digit-classification-from-hand-signs-using-CNN/README.md

 * Also performed **Semantic Segmentation** of the images using K-means clustering with **K=2**.
 * Observed that segmentation helped classification and achieved better results.
+* **The model with segmented input data outperformed the one with grayscale images as input.**
 ![segmented image samples](./dataset/masksAll.jpg)
 ------------------------------------------------------------